-Designed to deliver better sea keeping capabilities, the NSC is equipped with facilities to launch and recover improved small boats, helicopters and unmanned aerial vehicles at higher sea states.
-The cutter has an increased sustained transit speed than current vessels, along with a greater endurance and range.
+Designed to deliver better sea keeping capabilities, the NSC is equipped with facilities to launch and recover improved small boats, helicopters, and unmanned aerial vehicles at higher sea states.
+The cutter has an increased sustained transit speed in comparison to current vessels, along with greater endurance and range.

 The main gun fitted forward is an MK110 57mm gun.
 It can fire at a rate of up to 220 rounds a minute for a range of nine miles.
 Close-in air defence capability is provided with a 20mm close-in weapon system (CIWS).